Incognito Digital Experience Solution

 With the advent of smart home technology, operators need a way to control the connected home business model.
 This requires a new management platform that offers remote visibility and management of gateways, CPEs, and connected devices, regardless of device type or network access technology.
 Enter User Services Platform (USP), the focus of this FAQ.

-USP provides the standards-based platform for next-generation operator services such as managed Wi-Fi, third-party applications, wireless meshes, smart-home automation, IoT, and customer self-care.
+USP provides a standards-based platform for next-generation operator services such as managed Wi-Fi, third-party applications, wireless meshes, smart-home automation, IoT, and customer self-care.
 USP TR-369 service enablement builds on the widely deployed TR-069, along with critical new functionality including:

 TR-369 capable devices vary per network equipment vendor, but recent production deployment examples span 5G fixed-wireless CPEs and IP STBs.
 Additionally, DOCSIS-enabled gateways and PON network equipment are in development and assume future DSL modem, IP phone, and VoIP device support for TR-369.